aws/aws-cdk/packages/@aws-cdk/aws-fsx/README.md

 ### Mounting

-To mount an FSx for Lustre file system programmatically, the mount name of the file system needs to be determined.
-The easiest way to do that is with the AWS CLI, which can be written into a User Data script to be run on start-up of your instance.
-The following example can be used for reference on how to bring up a file system and EC2 instance with the file system mounted on the instance at start-up:
+The LustreFileSystem Construct exposes both the DNS name of the file system as well as its mount name, which can be used to mount the file system on an EC2 instance.
+The following example shows how to bring up a file system and EC2 instance, and then use User Data to mount the file system on the instance at start-up:

 ```ts
 const app = new App();